 In the beginning he'd tried to ignore that fact.
 He thought if he just told himself often enough that the soul in the puzzle was another piece of himself, if they just never got his memories back, his other would stay by his side forever.

 But that hope had slowly vanished.
 As much as he wished and craved for his other to be with him forever he didn't have the heart to keep Yami no Yuugi from searching for his memory.
 To solve the question of who he was.

 The day when they dueled against Pandora, when he talked to Malik for the first time, that day he'd realized how selfish his actions had been.
 And he threw his own wishes away, decided to help his other with everything he had to gain back the lost memories.

-Yuugi had known the moment he made that fateful decision, that this day would come.
-They both had known it.
-And feared it.
+Yuugi had known the moment he made that fateful decision that this day would come.
+They both had known it - and feared it.
 But it had been unavoidable.
-A fact that didn't make it less painful though.
+A fact that didn't make it any less painful though.